Women Inspiring Scholarship through Empowerment (WISE) Institute now accepting applications for Scholars and Mentors for the Class of 2022.

 I can, I will, I must!

-Women Inspiring Scholarship through Empowerment (WISE) is an initiative that is dedicated to the education and support of the professional career interests of women students at Lansing Community College.
-The WISE seeks to inspire, support and empower women by offering educational opportunities for development of knowledge and leadership skills, building of professional and personal connections, promoting the presence of professional women, and fostering mentoring relationships.
-Housed within the Under the Cesar Chavez Learning Center as one of its programming, the WISE Program offers students:
+WISE is an initiative that seeks to inspire, support and empower individuals who self-identify as women by offering educational opportunities to develop knowledge and leadership skills, build professional and personal connections, promote the presence of professional women, and foster mentoring relationships.
+Housed within the Cesar Chavez Learning Center, it offers students:

 - One-on-one mentoring with local Professional Women